shreyjasuja/re_s2st/README.md

 ## About the authors and this work

-This repository contains the code and methodology used to reproduce the results from the studies "SeamlessM4T: Massively Multilingual & Multimodal Machine Translation"[1] and "Robust Speech Recognition via Large-Scale Weak Supervision"[2].
+This repository contains the code and methodology used to reproduce the results from the studies "SeamlessM4T: Massively Multilingual & Multimodal Machine Translation" [1] and "Robust Speech Recognition via Large-Scale Weak Supervision" [2].

 This work is carried out by **Shrey Jasuja** from NYU Tandon School of Engineering under the guidance of **Prof. Fraida Fund** as part of a reproducibility study in the field of speech-to-text translation using large multitask models.

 ## Chameleon Testbed and Trovi Artifacts

+The research utilized the Chameleon [3] testbed, which provides a bare-metal reconfiguration system, allowing control over computational resources which is crucial for reproducibility studies.
+The following resources were used on Chameleon testbeds while conducting this study:

+- **GPU Server:** We used RTX 6000 GPU on Chameleon to perform model inference and evaluation over the CoVoST 2 and FLEURS datasets.
+- **Object Store:** Object store helped us to easily handle the datasets across different experimental configurations
-The research utilized the Chameleon[3] testbed, which provides a bare-metal reconfiguration system, allowing detailed control over computational resources which is crucial for reproducibility studies.
-Chameleon's robust system aided in achieving consistent results across trials.
-Additionally, we used Trovi to share our research artifacts, ensuring that others in the research community can access and utilize our exact datasets, models, and configurations.
+- **Trovi Artifact:** We used Trovi to share our research artifacts, ensuring that others in the research community can access and utilize our exact datasets, models, and configurations.

-Here is the link to the Trovi artifacts : https://chameleoncloud.org/experiment/share/3acdf3d7-08dc-4680-8db5-a62bdb07cc11
+Here is the link to the Trovi artifact: https://chameleoncloud.org/experiment/share/3acdf3d7-08dc-4680-8db5-a62bdb07cc11

 ## Summary of Results